gcallah/BookReviews/gray.md

 succession."
 (17) But, he contends, "In reality, no such history ever transpired.
 History with a capital letter is like Humanity, an iridescent operation."
 (18) (I'm not sure why 'iridescent' is the word he chose here.)

-"All the evidence suggests that we are moving back into an epoch that is classically historical, and not forward into the empty, hallucinatory post-historial era projected in Fukuyama's article."
-(19)
+He argues that events since Fukuyama's book was published argue against his thesis:

-"The grotesque notion that history was coming to an end in a universal convergence on American-style democracy was feted as realism."
+"All the evidence suggests that we are moving back into an epoch that is classically historical, and not forward into the empty, hallucinatory post-historial era projected in Fukuyama's article...
+The grotesque notion that history was coming to an end in a universal convergence on American-style democracy was feted as realism."
 (19)

-"Fukuyama joined a Hegelian philosophy of history with Hayekian ideology of social evolution.
-The result was a farrago of errors and fallacies, along with occasional insights."
-(19)
+Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
+(22) But he does not provide any argument for believing that a process that is non-rational should present us with "particular situations" that are amenable to logical analysis: how could such situations arise?
+How can we identify them?

 ## Rationalism and Science